 You can use the zoom controls to zoom in and out, and pan to see areas of interest.
-Hover your mouse over the tags to see what stage of the eclipse each circle represents.
-The green marker in the centre shows where the Moon will be directly overhead at maximum eclipse.
+Hover your mouse over the tags to see what was visible from each area on the map.
+The green marker in the centre shows where the Moon was directly overhead at maximum eclipse.

 This map sourced from NASA's Eclipse Web Site shows the visibility of the eclipse.
 (Click on it for the full-sized version.)

 This was the 26th eclipse in lunar Saros series 133.The surrounding eclipses in this Saros series are:

 |UT Date/time (max)||03:26:03 on 21 Feb UT||TDT Date/time (max)||03:27:09 on 21 Feb TDT|